Mangrove-Web-Development/devdocs/workflow/index.md

 ## Code Up, Content Down
 ### Applicable projects
 - This is standard.
 Use on ALL projects unless there are special circumstances.
+- If this is not being used on a project, document the used workflow in the site manual.

 ### Overview / Rules
 - This is the most common setup for the sites we are managing.